-Annual Enrollment Choice: AHCCCS conducts an Annual Enrollment Choice (AEC) in Geographic Service Areas (GSAs) with multiple Contractors for members on their annual anniversary date [42]
+Annual Enrollment Choice: AHCCCS conducts an Annual Enrollment Choice (AEC) in Geographic Service Areas (GSAs) that have multiple Contractors for members on their annual anniversary date [42 CFR 438.56(c)(2)(ii)].

-CFR 438.56(c)(2)(ii)].
 During AEC, members may change Contractors subject to the availability of other Contractors within their GSA.
 Members are notified as required by the Medicaid Managed Care Regulations, 60 days prior to their AEC date.
 Members may choose a new Contractor by contacting AHCCCS to complete the enrollment process.
 If the member does not participate in the AEC, no change of Contractor will be made (except for approved changes under ACOM Policy 403).
-The Contractor shall comply with ACOM Policy 402, ACOM Policy 403, and AMPM Policy 1620.